baraverkstad/upstate/README.md

 and always ignored if missing.

 A pid file specified as `-` forces process lookup by either name or command-line match.
-Process lookup is also made in similar way if the pid file didn't exist or didn't match a running process.
+Process lookup is also made in a similar way if the pid file didn't exist or didn't match a running process.